-- i.
-The decision-maker may allow deviations from the standards contained in Figures 12-1.8.01 through 12-1.8.17 when necessary due to the location of existing buildings, constrained right-of-way, or to meet other community needs or goals for the particular street segment.
+- The County Engineer after consulting with the Office of Community Development may allow deviations from the standards contained in Figures 12-1.8.01 through 12-1.8.17 when necessary due to the location of existing buildings, constrained right-of-way, or to meet other community needs or goals for the particular street segment.
 Such deviations may include, but are not limited to, the width of a furnishings zone, sidewalk, median, or bike facility that is greater or less than that provided in Figures 12-1.8.01 through 12-1.8.17. - ii.
 These street design standards may also be modified by provisions specific to a particular Redevelopment Zoning District. - c.
 Block standards.
 Blocks created by new streets shall not exceed 660 feet on any side of the block.
 New block perimeters shall not exceed 2,000 feet. - d.
 Gates and guardhouses.
 Private gated communities are not permitted within the Redevelopment Zoning Districts.
 Gates and guardhouses may not be installed on public or private streets or alleys in Redevelopment Zoning Districts.
 This prohibition does not preclude gates that control access to a single parking lot. - e.
 Stormwater and landscape.
-The recommended filtration strategies from the Stormwater Design Toolkit (Martin County CRA, January 2012) should be used whenever feasible.
+The recommended filtration strategies from the Stormwater Design Toolkit (Martin County CRA, January 2012) shall be used whenever feasible.
 Green infrastructure stormwater best practices, such as pervious paving, bioretention systems, rain gardens, bioswales, and stormwater planters, are encouraged to slow and treat stormwater runoff while providing additional community benefits.